 Columbarium and Cemetery

-The group of Columbarium walls includes a memorial garden dedicated in 1964.
+The group of columbarium walls includes a memorial garden dedicated in 1964.
 The historic Cemetery, now closed, dates from 1844.
 The location of the 900 grave sites and nearly 1900 interments is detailed in a 185 page book ‘If Gravestones Could Talk’ by J. Johnson.
-You can find out where people are buried here.
+You can visit our cemetery onlinehere.

 The Rectory